-Dr. Omar Ramzy is an Associate Professor of Marketing and the Acting Dean of Business and Economics.
+Dr. Omar Ramzy is a Professor of Marketing and Dean of Business and Economics.
 Dr. Ramzy received his BA, MSc, and PhD degrees in Business Administration at the Faculty of Commerce, Ain Shams University.
 He contributed to many international conferences such as “The Practice of Trade Policy: Economics, Negotiations, and Rules” held at John F. Kennedy School of Government, Harvard University and “Innovations in Capacity Building for Planning and Managing Local Services for Development” at the School of Policy, Planning and Development, University of Southern California.
 He was awarded the Certificate of Honorary Citizenship of the State of Maryland for his performance at the Economic Reform and Project Efficiency program.

 Dr. Ramzy was a Fulbright Scholar in the United States and he conducted research and published several papers.
 He significantly contributed to developing the curriculum of the Faculty of Business and Economics at Heliopolis University.
 The curriculum focused on sustainable development and provided emerging thoughts on blending sustainable development themes with green business and enterprise models.
 He lectured as a guest speaker at Penn State, George Washington, and Kutztown Universities.
 He also visited a number of European and regional universities in Ireland, Greece, Germany, Britain, Austria, Cyprus, Lebanon, and Jordan.